surecart/surecart-wp-plugin/readme.txt

 == Changelog ==

+= 2.40.0 - October 24th, 2024 =
+- New: Invoicing - Create and send invoices to customers!
+- Improvement: Allow editing of order name, address, and tax information in the admin.
+- Improvement: Rework caching architecture for cached resources.
+- Improvement: Improve warning message when deleting a customer record.
+- Improvement: Remove unnecessary order expansions on the customer list page to improve performance.
+- Improvement: Better error message for when the subscription period end is earlier than the start date.
+- Fix: Change "Setup" to "Set Up" on the onboarding page.
+- Fix: Issue where currency was sometimes wrong on affiliate commission, adding variants, and upsell discounts.

 = 2.31.3 - October 10th, 2024 =
 - Improvement: Add plugin update notice for major versions.
 - Improvement: Fallback tax rate now supports up to 3 decimal places.